Nastel/tnt4j-streams/README.md

  * `Topic` - topic destination name or names delimited using `,` char.
 (Required - at least one of `Queue` or `Topic`)
  * `java.naming.factory.initial` - JNDI context factory name.
 (Required)
  * `JMSConnFactory` - JMS connection factory name.
 (Required)
- * list of JNDI context configuration properties supported by JMS server implementation.
+ * List of JNDI context configuration properties supported by JMS server implementation.
 See `javax.naming.Context` for more details.
  (Optional)

     sample: